Natural Signs That Help Identify Directions

 Locate the Big Dipper (part of Ursa Major).
 Follow the two stars at the cup rim outward about five star-spacings to hit Polaris in Ursa Minor.

 Constellations shift with the seasons across the year, so learn a few seasonal patterns to speed recognition.
-Polaris stays as your steady base while other estrellas appear to rotate.
+Polaris stays as your steady base while other stars appear to rotate.

 • Let your eyes adjust and move away from camp lights.